Carbonaires

 The world's fastest-growing energy consumer is also the most committed to going carbon-neutral — and falling behind.

-The datacenter industry is the world’s fastest-growing energy consumer and the most committed to going carbon-neutral — yet emissions continue to rise.
-This section explores why carbon removal is not optional, but essential.
+The datacentre industry is the world’s fastest-growing energy consumer and the most committed to going carbon-neutral — yet emissions continue to rise.
+Clean power and efficiency improvements are necessary but insufficient: residual emissions remain, and every major regulatory framework now demands permanent carbon removal to address them.

 Energy Demand Explosion